|Guide||♦||32 Triplogs||0 Topics|

 On 31 July 2006, Sabino Canyon experienced a massive flood event.
-The result was devastation of the infrastructure and many of the recreation sites.
-The flood waters and slides that resulted also heavily damaged many of the hiking trails in Sabino, closing some for over a year.
-This minor link trail is once such trail that has recently (Fall 2008) been completely restored by the Forest Service.
+The result was the devastation of the infrastructure and many of the recreation sites.
+The floodwaters and slides that resulted also heavily damaged many of the hiking trails in Sabino, closing some for over a year.
+This minor link trail is once such trail that has recently (Fall 2008) been entirely restored by the Forest Service.

 The Link trail begins to climb immediately.
-The entire course of its travel is an ascent of the north canyon wall below the Saddle-back (Blackett's Ridge) and it switchbacks continuously to gain roughly 900' of elevation by the time it connects with the Telephone Line trail #27.
+The entire course of its travel is an ascent of the north canyon wall below the Saddle-back (Blackett's Ridge).
+It switchbacks continuously to gain roughly 900' of elevation by the time it connects with the Phoneline Trail #27.
 After about a half-dozen switchbacks, the trail encounters a signed junction with a side trail departing up-canyon to a series of picnic sites.
-The switchbacks continue and the view of Sabino below becomes even more dazzling.
+The switchbacks continue, and the view of Sabino below becomes even more dazzling.
 At the end of a long switchback roughly 1/2-mile in, a small, improved vista is encountered.
 There is a large boulder facilitating a place to sit and take in unobstructed views of the entire canyon and the Front Range of the Catalinas.
-After leaving the vista, the trail rounds a dozen or so more switchbacks and turns sharply into a junction with the Telephone Line trail.One-Way Notice:
+After leaving the vista, the trail rounds a dozen or more switchbacks and turns sharply into a junction with the Phoneline Trail #27.

 Check out the Official Route and Triplogs.

 When hiking several trails on a single "hike", log it with a generic name that describes the hike.
 Then link the trails traveled, check out the example.